steve1029/IES/README.md

 A user can choose to run the program with CPU or GPU, if one has a GPU manufactured by Nvidia.
 It also provides two parallel computing methodology, the distributed memory parallelism and shared memory parallelism.
-To run this package with full capability, one should use Linux-based COW (cluster of the workstation) where each node has an Nvidia GPU.
+To run this package with full capability, one should use Linux-based COW (cluster of the workstation) that each node has an Nvidia GPU.

 ## Author
 Doctorate in Physics, in Feb 2022, received from the Department of Physics, Korea University.